GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 2: Update Project Requirements File

-Should you want to share your project with anyone else, it is recommended you list all the project dependancies. `requirements.txt` (as the name suggests) is used to show what dependancies have been used to build an application.
+Should you want to share your project with anyone else, it is recommended you list all the project dependencies. `requirements.txt` (as the name suggests) is used to show what dependencies have been used to build an application.
 To update it, run:

 ```python
 (venv)$ pip3 freeze > requirements.txt
 ```

 You need to be in the top-level directory where this file is located before running this command.
-You will notice that it will be populated with all the installed project dependancies.
+You will notice that it will be populated with all the installed project dependencies.

 ### Step 3: Register Extensions in Application Instance